 **This allows time to organize District Member's points and Standings so that the process can begin for budgeting, customizing and ordering Year-End Awards.

 If there should be a tie, the tie breaker will be determined by how many barrel races where attended by the members that tied.
 The member with more races attended will receive the placing and the other member will receive the next placing.
 Under review - If both members attended the same amount of races the next step to break the tie would be determined on when the sponsorship dues were turned into the district.
 The member who turned in the sponsorship dues first will then win that spot in the placing.
 Under review - If both members turned their sponsorships in the same DATE, the next step to break the tie would be determined on who placed the most in that Division.

 Novice Class is not a State or District Qualifier, No points are awarded.
 Once a Rider or Horse has won $200.01 in life time earnings they will no longer be eligible to compete in the Novice class.

 If the Rider/horse combination joined NBHA CA 18 as of Jan 1st or later in the year and has not won any money in NBHA amounting in $200.00 or more may be allowed to compete in the Novice Class.

 **Once the $200.01 life time earnings is reached, the Rider/horse combination will no longer be classified as Novice and will not be allowed to compete as a Novice at any NBHA Sanctioned Event.

 PEEWEE CLASS REQUIREMENTS

-Pee Wee barrel racers will not be required to be members of CA 18, however, if they are not a NBHA member, they will be required to pay a $10.00 nonmember fee.
+Pee Wee barrel racers will not be required to be members of NBHA CA 18.
+Non-NBHA CA 18 members will NOT be eligible for points.

 Pee Wee/Lead line riders should be 7 years of age or younger (unless they are a child with special needs, and then there is no age limit) and not competing in any other class.